 There’s not a lot of room in the pizza place itself, but on a nice day you can scarf down your slices outside before continuing on to explore the neighborhood.
 We grabbed ours and then headed over to the Vatican.
 (Pizzarium is just steps away from the Cipro metro stop on Line A, so its ridiculously easy to get to).

 Note: These photos were taken pre-renovation (because I am lazy and my Italian internet is slow and it takes me forever to upload pictures).
-You can read all about the updated Pizzarium on Parla Food.
-Also, you should just be reading Parla Food anyways if you’re not already.
+You can read all about the updated Pizzarium (which is still very very good, if not better than ever before).
+Be sure to try the fritti!

 Via della Meloria, 43